neumino/blog/_posts/2017-07-08-building-magenta-on-archlinux.md

 ---
 {% include JB/setup %}

+I have been a bit curious about Fuchsia/Magenta.
+From the README:

+_Magenta is the core platform that powers the Fuchsia OS.
+Magenta is composed of a microkernel (source in kernel/...) as well as a small set of userspace services, drivers, and libraries (source in system/...) necessary for the system to boot, talk to hardware, load userspace processes and run them, etc.
+Fuchsia builds a much larger OS on top of this foundation._

-I have been a bit curious about Fuchsia/Magenta and decided to poke a bit around.
+I decided to poke a bit around.
 Here are a quick notes on how to build it on Arch.
 These instructions assume you have the usual tools like `base-devel`.

 The canonical git repository is at [https://fuchsia.googlesource.com/magenta](https://fuchsia.googlesource.com/magenta).